heggy231/accounting.js/MyNote/videoNote.md

 #########################################

-- Challenge: how do you find the number of lower case character matches without the regEx?
+- Challenge3: how do you find the number of lower case character matches without the regEx?

 // loop through each character, check each character exists inside of set of all lowerCase.